verbb/social-poster/docs/providers/linkedin.md

 ### Marketing Developer Platform
 To gain permissions for posting to company pages, you must sign up for the [Marketing Developer Platform](https://business.linkedin.com/marketing-solutions/case-studies/businessonline).

 Go to the **Products** tab in your Linked.in app and click **Add more products**.
 Check the **Marketing Developer Platform** checkbox and follow the prompts to fill out your application.
 Please note that the approval process can take up to 20-25 days.
-Please be aware that LinkedIn will not approve every application submitted.
+Please be aware that Linked.in will not approve every application submitted.

 Once approved, verify you have the correct permissions via the **Auth** tab.
 Ensure you have `w_organization_social` and `r_organization_social` permissions.
 You should now be able to post to Linked.in company pages.